AnnaZaragoza/KeepItClean/README.md

 ## Features
 - 2 accounts with different rights
-- detects the user and blocks functionalities
+- Detects the user and blocks functionalities

 ## Improvements
 - Authentification.
-- Block fully the cleaner from editing the calendar (at the moment only a warming alert is shown).
 - Sort lists of tasks and reports
 - Focus mouse on new task/report when created
 - Check for bad language content (as the tasks and reports are free text editable)